-After writing for years, I’ve found the best writing resource: beta readers.
+After writing for many years, I’ve found the best writing resource: beta readers.

 Ever since I got my awesome beta reader, my novel has improved so much.
-I cleaned up all the sentences that were confusing.
-I caught all the simple grammar mistakes that I read over.
+I cleaned up confusing sentences.
+I fixed simple grammar mistakes that I read over before.
 I found more places to “show” and not “tell”.
 It’s been an amazing experience to have someone help me with my manuscript every step of the way.

-When getting a beta reader, I suggest finding someone who loves to read the same genre you enjoy writing.
+When getting a beta reader, find someone who loves to read the same genre you enjoy writing.
 Having a beta reader who doesn’t enjoy your genre can become unhealthy.
 They may try to make your work more like theirs.

 Also, find someone who likes the same writing style as you.
 It’s a smoother process if you both love what you’re writing.